IU-Capstone-Project-2025/open-labs-share/services/articles-service/ARTICLES_README.md

 1. General
 - CRUD for articles
 - Data Storage
-- Categorization and tagging of articles
 - Control of access to articles

 2. For authors:
 - Publication of articles in PDF format
 - Manage your publications (update versions)

-3. For users:
-- Search and filter articles by topic, author, and publication date

 # Entities